ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 **Returned value**

--   A formatted string terminated with the new line symbol.
+-   A formatted string (for text formats it's usually terminated with the new line character).

 **Example**